princefishthrower/instagramize/README.md

 # Instagramizer

-This is a Python 3 script which essentially automates what I was doing by hand before in GIMP.
-It takes two arguments: the first is the image to 'instagramify' and the second OPTIONAL argument is the pixel radius of the gaussian blur applied to the background.
-The default is .
+This is a Python 3 commandline tool which essentially automates what I was doing by hand before in GIMP.

+It takes two arguments:

+1. (Required) the image file name to 'instagramize'
+2. (Optional) the pixel radius of the gaussian blur applied to the background.
+The default is 10.

 Ex:

-`python3 instagramizer.py mycoolphoto.jpg 10`
+`python3 instagramizer.py mycoolphoto.jpg 15`

 This will create an instagramized photo under the same directory with the name `instagramized_mycoolphoto.jpg`.